 I’m a die-hard advocate for wellness travel and believe that traveling with wellness in mind can help everyone to better thrive in today’s hectic world.

-Mindful photo walks are an ideal opportunity to support well-being, relax, & immerse in new places.
+Photo walks are the perfect opportunity to support well-being, relax, & immerse in new places.

-Today I wanted to share a recent walk from my winter break.
+Today I’m sharing a recent walk from my winter break.
 It starts in the Seven Dials area of central London, during the cheery Christmas season!

 Exploring London in December